curl/everything-curl/sourcecode-reportvuln.md

   workarounds and when the fix was released, making sure to credit all contributors properly.

-- Request a CVE number using HackerOne's form for this purpose.
+- Request a CVE number ([Common Vulnerabilities and Exposures](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)) using HackerOne's form for this purpose.

 - Update the "security advisory" with the CVE number.